dangerbot3pic/C90_Compiler_Translator/README.md

 Translator tests in pytest, and python files produced are stored in pyres

-As an aside, python tests weren't part of the project requirement hence the reduced testing in this area
+As an aside, python tests weren't part of the project requirement hence the reduced number of tests in this area

-Feel free to message me if you have any questions!
+The source folder contain two cpp files, compile and transalte which will be compiled in the makefile.

+To run translate on individual tests do
+    ./bin/c_compiler --translate srcfile.c -o destfile.py

+To run the compiler:
+    ./bin/c_compiler -S srcfile.c -o destfile.s

+This runs a bash script which takes care of the running of the desired function.

+To type in input via the terminal use:
+    ./bin/compile
+    or
+    ./bin/translate

+Which takes in code via stdin and prints code to stdout.